Multi-photon entanglement and interferometry

-Hanbury-Brown-Twiss experiment introduced to optics the intensity correlation measurements.
-Such correlations at two points in space and two moments of time, for two classical fields are described by the intensity correlation function
+The Hanbury Brown and Twiss experiment introduced intensity correlation measurements to optics.
+Such correlations between two points in space and two moments of time, for two classical fields are described by an intensity correlation function

 The average is taken over an ensemble, and for stationary fields this is equivalent to the temporal average.
 Even when no intensity variations are observable (i.e., for averaged intensity constant in space), the intensity correlations can reveal interference effects.
 Assume that the phases of the two fields fluctuate independently of one another.
-Then for $t_{1}=t_{2}$, the $G^{(2)}$ function still exhibits a spatial modulation or maximal visibility of $50\%$ exhibited by the formula:
+Then for $t_{1}=t_{2}$, the $G^{(2)}$ function still exhibits a spatial modulation or maximal visibility of $50\%$ as exhibited by the formula:

 where $I_{i}=E_{i}^{2}$, $i=1,2$.
 This formula can be easily reached by noting that the temporal average of